node-energy/pypiserver-nginx/README.md

 ### Create `.htpasswd` files

-Next, you need to create a `.htpasswd` file for downloading permissions:
+Next, you need to create a `.htpasswd` file to restrict access to the server:

 `htpasswd -c config/nginx/auth/.htpasswd username`

 If you want to add more users, call

 `htpasswd config/nginx/auth/.htpasswd second_username`

-Create another `.htpasswd` file for uploading permissions:
-`htpasswd -c data/.htpasswd upload_username`

-Users allowed to upload packages must also be listed in the nginx .htpasswd

-`htpasswd config/nginx/auth/.htpasswd upload_username` # enter same password as before

 ### Obtain SSL certificate
 Now it's time to get a SSL certificate.
 There is a chicken and egg problem involved here.